risd-gd/babybindery/_posts/2016-10-11-unit3_overview.md

 Research is part of the design process, and can be done in creative and unique ways.
 This project requires a few types of research: material/contextual research, research into symbols more generally, and ethnographic research (understanding the community being represented/served).

 **For next week**: Produce a keynote of research of what you found, acknowledging each of the three areas.
-You will work in groups of three, with each person taking on one of the three areas, and combining those findings into one keynote presentation with each other and presenting to the class.
+You will work in groups of three or four, with each person taking on one of the three areas, and combining those findings into one keynote presentation with each other and presenting to the class.

+Work as a group.

 *Material/Contextual Research*